 Subwoofers that are down-firing are meant to be in the listening area and not part of your TV console.
 It doesn’t need to be on the side, and there is no reason to do so.

-Bass frequencies are slower and require greater power to transmit.
+Bass frequencies are slower and require more power to transmit.
 Subwoofer placement and orientation are crucial to your overall sound profile.

 Subwoofers that are down-firing cannot be placed on their sides.
 They are designed to amplify the bass by using the floor.
 They will amplify the bass more effectively if they are oriented on their sides.

-Because they vibrate the floor, subwoofers that are down-firing may use a different frequency than a front-firing one.
+Because of sub vibrations on the floor, subwoofers that are down-firing may use a different frequency response (or frequency range) than a front-firing one.
 If you place a down-firing sub sideways, it can cause distortion in your sound.

 How to Place a Subwoofer on its Side